-Individual people, or "personas" as we call them, buy our products and services not "consumers", "targets" or "populations" or "communities".
-Personas are real people, and it doesn't make any difference if that person is a CEO of a major corporation, and she is making a decision on manufacturing machinery for millions of dollars or a consumer, like you and me, who is scrolling through websites, social media, and blogs to buy just the right pair of hiking shoes for \$115.
+Individual people, or "personas" as we refer to them, buy our products and services no matter if we're marketing in a corporate B2B world or directly to individual consumers.
+Personas... not "consumers", "targets", "populations", or the very worst and most inhuman B2B word: "leads".
+Personas are real people, and it doesn't make any difference if that person is the CEO of a major corporation, and she is making a decision on manufacturing machinery for millions of dollars or the person is a consumer, like you and me, who is scrolling through websites, social media, and blogs to buy just the right pair of hiking shoes for \$115.

-"Marketing is Everything", and it is all-inclusive of every medium, every process and every techstack that ensures that at the end of that consideration, that research, and that period of education that some person, some real human being, will make a decision to purchase your product or your service.
+"Marketing is Everything" is my favorite phrase when talking about Marketing, Marketing is all-inclusive in every medium, every process, every campaign and in every techstack that ensures that at the end of that consideration, that research, and that period of education that some person, some real human being, will make a decision to purchase your product or your service...or not.

-The focus of this most 2023 edition of our Writing the Winning Marketing Plan is heavily tilted to the world of B2B Marketing and Sales since that's where my experience resides with a few notable exceptions of running an outerwear apparel company and also a medtech device company focused on selling to chain pharmacy.

-I have found that many of the same marketing tactics will apply to both B2B and B2C with the most significant being our focus at our consulting company on building detailed definitions of the personas who will make the decisions to purchase and the value propositions that apply to those specific personas.
-This fundamental building block surrounds our entire strategy of marketing which is that any company, any business and any management team needs to be marketing and selling specific values and the trust that their company will deliver that value first and foremost.
+The focus of this most 2024 edition of our Writing the Winning Marketing Plan is heavily tilted to the world of B2B Marketing and Sales since that's where my experience resides with a few notable exceptions of running an outerwear apparel company and also a medtech device company focused on selling to chain pharmacy.
+Having said that, I've found that many of the same marketing tactics will apply to both B2B and B2C with the most significant being our focus at our consulting company on building detailed definitions of the personas who will make the decisions to purchase and the value propositions that apply to those specific personas.
+These two fundamental building blocks of persona creation and the process of constructing specific value propositions for each of those persons are baseline principles that underpin our entire strategic approach to marketing.
+Any company, any business and any management team needs to be marketing and selling specific value and the accompanying trust that their company will deliver that value consistently.

-I'm long-winded both in my writing and speech, so I thought that I would get right down to specific hard tactics and decision making for you as you go about creating or updating your annual marketing plan.
+I'm often long-winded both in my writing and speech, so I thought that I would get right down to specific hard tactics and decision making for you as you go about creating or updating your annual marketing plan.
 Of course, you probably already have a marketing plan today at some level.
-You may be updating that right now given the huge amount of change that's resulted from 2022, and the continuing tsunami of change and unknowns that we will be going through in 2023.
-You may also be thinking through the annual rhythm of your company's 2023 business planning cycle, which probably began last October or November which formed the foundation of the strategies, processes, details and the costs of your company's 2023 business plan.
-At the very core of that business plan would sit your marketing plan.
+You may be updating that right now given the huge amount of change that's resulted from 2023, and the continuing tsunami of change and unknowns that we will be going through in 2024.

+You may also be thinking through the annual rhythm of your company's 2024 business planning cycle, which probably began last October or November and which formed the foundation of the strategies, processes, details, and the costs of your company's 2024 business plan.
+At the very center of that business plan would sit your marketing plan.
 It defines market direction, product definition, customer focus and sets in motion the tactical success of your salespeople.
-In essence, your marketing plan is the most critical component of your entire 2023 business plan!
-Nothing is more important!
+In essence, your marketing plan is the most critical component of your entire 2024 business plan!
+Nothing...not product, not engineering and not your sales organization is more important!